ahmedelkerdawy/Internet_of-things_IOT/ESP32_IoT_Sensor_Node_MQTT_WiFi_Manager/README.md

 ├── test/ # Test files
 ├── platformio.ini # PlatformIO configuration
 └── README.md # This file
+🧾 How to Use

+Flash the code to your ESP32 using PlatformIO.

+On first boot, ESP32 will create a WiFi Access Point:

+SSID: ESP32_Config_AP

+Password: 12345678

+Connect your phone/laptop to that AP.

+Configure your WiFi network via the captive portal.

+Once connected, ESP32 will automatically connect to WiFi and start sending data to your MQTT broker.

+Use any MQTT client (like MQTT Explorer or HiveMQ Web Client) to monitor and control the ESP32.

+🔁 Reset WiFi Credentials

+Hold the button connected to GPIO 0 for 3 seconds to clear saved WiFi settings.
+The ESP32 will reboot and create the configuration access point again.
 ## 🚀 Getting Started
 1. Open the project in **PlatformIO (VSCode)**
 2. Configure WiFi and MQTT credentials in the code